-Based on juvenile data collected from the RST site at RK 5.5, three of the six species/age classes studied indicated moderate to large increases in mean outmigrant population size in the 6 years since the WUP was implemented and compared to the IFA affected years.
-These changes ranged from 25% in chum fry, 46% for 0+ chinook fry and a nearly 500% increase in pink fry abundance.
-Coho smolts indicated a slight decrease in average annual production; of 11% or 1% if 2006 (affected by CN related fish kill is used in the analysis).
-Steelhead trout smolts annual production decreased by16% when using the adjusted estimates in 2003 and 2009 but pre WUP data are limited to three years.
-No comparison of chinook smolt (1+) abundance was attempted due to only calculating population abundance in four of the thirteen years of study.
+Based on juvenile data collected from the RST site at RK 5.5, there is an indication of moderate to large increases in mean out-migrant population size in three of the six species/age classes studied in the 7 years since the WUP was implemented compared to the IFA affected years.
+These changes ranged from 25% in Chum fry, 30% for 0+ Chinook fry and a nearly 2200% increase in Pink fry abundance.
+Coho smolts indicated a slight decrease in average annual production of 3% (2006 data excluded due to caustic soda spill).
+Steelhead trout smolts annual production decreased by 5% when using the adjusted estimates in 2003 and 2009; however, pre WUP data are limited to three years.
+No comparison of Chinook smolt (1+) abundance was attempted due to only calculating population abundance in four of the thirteen years of study.

-Data in 2013 as in all other years of the study indicate that for chinook salmon the juvenile outmigrant population is annually dominated by 14-60 day (from emergence) outmigrants and that yearling smolts numerically represent typically less than 5% of the outmigrants.
-Thus the population can be characterized predominantly as an ocean rearing type.
-Migration timing in 2013 followed the pattern of a number of the years where an unknown portion of the population had out migrated prior to sampling being underway (i.e. 2003, 2005, and 2010).
-The BTSPAS model has difficulties with this type of data (Bonner and Schwarz 2011) so evaluating how much migrated before the study started is difficult to ascertain.
-Reasons for the observed high variance in fry outmigration timing are most likely related to spawning timing and associated ATU's on egg incubation which may be affected by river discharge (natural or regulated) and seasonal variances in air temperatures.
-Other factors such as spawner abundance on which there is a shortage of accurate data (Golder, 2009), the impacts of the CN caustic soda spill fish mortality (McCubbing at el 2006), changes in the hatchery program intensity and methods (DFO data on file) and the effect of the 2003, 1 in 50 year flood are all likely contributing to the high variance observed in chinook productivity.
+Data in 2014 as in all other years of the study indicate that for Chinook salmon the juvenile outmigrant population is annually dominated by 14-60 day out migrants and that yearling smolts numerically represent typically less than 5% of the estimated juvenile migrants.
+Thus the population can be characterized as predominantly ocean rearing.
+The 2014 abundance estimate for fry (YOY) is the lowest on record by nearly 50%.
+Migration timing in 2014 followed the pattern of a number of the years where an unknown portion of the population had out migrated prior to sampling being underway (i.e. 2003, 2005, and 2010).
+Unless trapping were to start earlier in February it is not possible to ascertain how much of the total population migrates prior to commencement of the study.
+Reasons for the observed variance in fry outmigration timing are most likely related to spawning timing and associated ATU's on egg incubation which may be affected by river discharge (natural or regulated) and seasonal variances in air temperatures.
+Other factors such as spawner abundance on which there is a shortage of accurate data (Golder, 2009), the impacts of the CN caustic soda spill fish mortality (McCubbing at el 2006), changes in the hatchery program intensity and methods (DFO data on file), increases in Pink salmon abundance, and the effect of the 2003, 1 in 50 year flood are all likely contributing to the high variance observed in Chinook productivity.